tjohnston-softdev/aurion-assessment-2110/instructions.md

 #### Input

-* Script input is a plain text file consisting of the graph definition as explained above.
+* The script input is a plain text file consisting of the graph definition as explained above.
 * The text file content *must* be the graph and *only* the graph.
 Otherwise, errors will be raised during parsing.
-* Input file path is an optional argument (eg. `node submission ./file.txt`).
+* The input file path is an optional argument (eg. `node submission ./file.txt`).
 	* If this is not entered, `input.txt` will be used as default.
 * The file cannot be larger than 10KB.
 Otherwise, there will be an error.
-* Error handling has been implemented for input file access functions.
+* Error handling has been implemented for when the input file is being accessed.

 #### Parsing

-* All whitespace is ignored, but it still counts against the file size limit.
+* All white-space is ignored, but it still counts against the file size limit.
 * Input is not case-sensitive, so 'A' is the same as 'a'.
 	* Letters are interpreted as upper-case.
 * Graph uses the format: `AB5, BC4, [etc]`
-	* If the graph does not use this format, there will be an error.
+	* If the graph does not use this format, there will be errors.
 * A node is represented using an alphabet character: `[A-Z]`
 * A graph must have multiple nodes and edges.
 Otherwise, there will be errors.
 	* This is covered both during the initial format check and after the graph has been parsed.
 * There is no hard upper limit on the number of nodes, but only alphabet characters are supported.
 (26 possible values)
 * There is a hard upper limit of 300 edges.
 Afterwards, further input will be ignored without error.
 * Edges are only one-way, so 'BC' and 'CB' are different edges.
-	* These edges can have different distances, even if they are in the opposite direction.
+	* These edges can have different distances, even if they are the same nodes in the opposite direction.
 * Duplicate edges will be ignored without error.
 The first one takes priority.
 * Recursive edges (eg. A to A) will be ignored without error.
 * There is no hard limit on edge distance.